Policy / Oppose Marijuana Expansion

 Southern Baptists affirm that all of government is ordained by God and should be aligned with God’s design for human flourishing.
 In the Baptist Faith and Message 2000, Southern Baptists recognized that government is “ordained of God” and therefore, Christians have a duty to “render loyal obedience thereto in all things not contrary to the revealed will of God.”
 Additionally, the Baptist Faith and Message 2000 affirms the end goal of the Christian life involves bringing “industry, government, and society as a whole under the sway of the principles of righteousness, truth, and brotherly love.”

-Southern Baptists have time and again affirmed that drug use of any kind results in a proliferation of crime and directly undermines the institution of the family.
+Southern Baptists have time and again affirmed that drug use of any kind tends to result in a proliferation of crime and directly undermines the institution of the family.
 In the 1973 resolution “On Alcohol And Other Drugs,” Southern Baptists resolved to encourage Congress and other federal agencies to “control advertising of alcohol, tobacco, and other addictive drugs which perpetuate the drug orientation of the culture.”
 Additionally, in 1989, Southern Baptists reiterated concern through the resolution “On Drugs And Violence,” which in part, urged pharmaceutical companies to “restrict, where possible, the sale of chemicals and materials used to produce illicit drugs” and urged government at every level to address drug-related problems.

 SBC Actions

-Southern Baptists spoke to recreational marijuana at the 1973 annual meeting through the Resolution On Alcohol And Other Drugs.
+Southern Baptists spoke to recreational marijuana at the 1973 annual meeting through the resolution “On Alcohol And Other Drugs” and, since that time, have consistently, persistently, and vigorously opposed policies that would expand its use.

 Latest Resources